openastroproject/libaltaircam-pkg/README.md

 # libaltaircam-pkg
-Packaging scripts etc. for libaltaircam.so for old Altair astronomy cameras
+Packaging scripts etc. for libaltaircam.so for Altair astronomy cameras